 Are you or a loved one guilty of climbing straight out of the shower and immediately reaching for the hairdryer?
 That’s a hazard right there.

 Wet hands, wet hair and a wet body act as suitable conductors for electricity.
-There’s potential for an electric shock if handling electrical appliances, switches, power boards and extension cables while wet or damp.
-So, don’t do it!
-Dry off thoroughly before touching anything connected to electricity.
+You can potentially experience an electric shock when you handle electrical appliances, switches, power boards and extension cables while wet or damp.
+To prevent electrical accidents, dry off thoroughly before touching anything connected to electricity.

-The same risks carry over to appliances and switches exposed to water, whether from rain, splashes or spills.
-Water also speeds up the oxidation process in metals, which causes appliance components to heat and risk catching fire.
+The same risks apply to appliances and switches exposed to water, whether from rain, splashes or spills.
+How?

 2. Old Electrical Wiring

 Older homes are notorious for damage without frequent repair work, and nothing is more hazardous than faults caused by ageing electrical wires.
-Older houses may feature wiring with poor or worn insulation and improper grounding systems.
-Damaged insulation on wiring and outdated grounding can result in electrical shock if touched or can start a fire if exposed to flammable materials.
+Vintage houses may feature wiring with poor or worn insulation and improper grounding systems.
+Touching damaged insulation on wiring and outdated grounding can result in electrical shock, or even start a fire if exposed to flammable materials.

-Electrical wiring has come a long way with modern systems designed around health and safety.
+Modern electrical wiring has really raised the bar, though, designed to promote maximum health and safety.
 Still, wiring doesn’t last forever.
 There’s no easy way for the average homeowner to identify concealed damaged wiring.
-Energy Safety Victoria states houses built more than 30 years ago should have the wiring checked, and anything before 1980 should have a licensed electrical inspector take a close look before you drop dollars on a deposit.
+Energy Safe Victoria states houses built more than 30 years ago should have the wiring checked, and anything built before 1980 should have a licensed electrical inspector take a close look before you drop dollars on a deposit.

 3. Curious Kids

 Any parent will tell you that there’s no one more inquisitive than toddlers.
 And the placement of power points puts young children at risk of electric shock and burns.
-Whether it’s flipping the switch repeatedly or attempting to insert items into the sockets, electrical outlets are one biggest electrical hazards within the home.
+Whether they’re repeatedly flicking the switch off and on, or attempting to insert items into the sockets, power points are one biggest electrical hazards within the home.

 4. Overloading Power Boards

-Power boards are a great way to expand the electrical network but are also an easy way to start a fire.
-Every power point is rated to a maximum amperage, but it can draw additional electrical current through the outlet.
+Power boards are a great way to expand the electrical network within your home.
+However, they are also an easy way to start a fire and are therefore a potential electrical safety risk.
+Every power point is rated for a maximum amperage, but it can draw additional electrical current through the outlet.
 As a result, power boards are the easiest way to cause overloaded circuits.

 Plugging in too many appliances or using just a few that draw high amps can overload a circuit, which is more common in older homes.
-So, just because a power board has eight outlets doesn’t mean it can run 8 appliances at the same time.
+So, just because a power board has eight outlets doesn’t mean it can simultaneously run eight appliances.

-Your switchboard should be fitted with a circuit breaker to shut off power to an overloaded circuit.
+Make sure you have sufficient circuit breakers in your switchboard to accommodate all electrical circuits in your home.
+These breakers will shut off power to an overloaded circuit.
 But the board still has the potential to heat up and catch fire, especially if it’s a cheaper power board from a less reliable brand.

-If you require additional access to power, have a qualified electrician install power points and upgrade your switchboard accordingly.
+If you require additional access points to electricity in your home, have a qualified electrician install new power points and upgrade your switchboard accordingly.

 5. ‘Daisy Chaining’ Extension Cords

-“Daisy chaining” refers to a scenario where one may increase their reach by connecting multiple extension cords.
+“Daisy chaining” refers to a scenario in which a person increases their reach by connecting multiple extension cords to each other.
 Despite the practical benefits of doing so, daisy chaining is not recommended.

 Once you connect multiple extension cords in series, the electrical resistance increases.
 This can result in a cord or cords heating up, potentially damaging the insulation and resulting in fire.

-The more extension cords connected, the less voltage reaches the appliances at the end, and this can cause a fault, tripping the breaker switch at your switchboard.
+The more extension cords connected, the less voltage reaches the appliances at the end.
+This can cause a fault, tripping the breaker switch at your switchboard.

-Most construction sites won’t allow daisy chaining for health and safety reasons.
+For health and safety reasons, most construction sites won’t allow daisy chaining for electrical work.
 So why would you tolerate anything less in the home?

 6. Lamps and Light Bulbs

 All forms of lighting generate heat.
-While modern LED bulbs are cool to the touch, the lighting fixtures will always get heat.
+While modern LED bulbs are cool to the touch, the lighting fixtures will always get hot.

 To avoid electrical accidents, always place lamps out of reach and on solid surfaces where they won’t be knocked over.